 Many people wonder if they should bring things like cycling gloves and cycling shoes.
 Gloves provide much-needed padding for your hands and will prevent them from getting sore and tired as the day goes on.
 Cycling shoes that come with cleats and special pedals can be great for comfort and performance.
 We encourage you to take the time to learn how to ride with them before using them on your bike vacation.

 On Reserve trips and select Signature and Pro Race trips, women can bring skirts, dresses or dress pants and elegant or patterned tops.
 For men, khaki or dress pants and collared shirts or polo shirts are acceptable.
 Please do not wear casual jeans or athletic attire for off-the-bike activities.

-As a general guideline on what to pack for a bike tour, we suggest separating your first day’s cycling clothes and riding gear in your carry on bag so your gear is easily accessible should there be any complications with your luggage.
+As a general guideline on what to pack for a bike tour, we suggest separating your first day’s cycling clothes and riding gear in your carry-on bag so your gear is easily accessible should there be any complications with your luggage.
 We recommend traveling light and limiting your luggage to one carry-on and one checked bag.
-You also may want to leave extra space in your luggage for any items you may have to bring home from your destination.
+You also may want to leave extra space in your luggage for any items you may want to bring home from your destination.
 The Transportation Security Administration (TSA) website at www.tsa.gov is a great resource for a list of permitted and prohibited items, and tips for packing and travel.
 Let us help with your travel planning with our services and tips.
 Learn More»

 As a general rule, passports should have at least six months of validity when traveling internationally.
 This means that your passport’s expiration date should be at least six months after your final day of travel.
 If you have any questions or concerns, please talk with your Trip Consultant.